-The Company has not identified any material adverse effect on its reported results for the first quarter resulting from the coronavirus COVID-19 pandemic, however, the Company expects its business, financial condition and results of operations will be more significantly impacted in the second quarter of 2020 and for the remainder of 2020.
-At the time of the issuance of this Report on Form 10-Q, the Company is unable to reasonably estimate the full extent of the impact from the COVID-19 pandemic on its future business, financial condition and results of operations.
-The Company may also be unable to comply with the terms of its debt agreements and may not be able to negotiate waivers or amendments to such debt agreements in order to maintain ongoing compliance.
-In addition, if the Company experiences any additional unexpected delays in the resumption of its full operations, or incurs additional unanticipated costs and expenses as a result of the COVID-19 pandemic, such operational delays and unanticipated costs and expenses will have a further adverse impact on the Company's business, financial condition and results of operations in 2020.
+The Company expects its business, financial conditions and results of operations will be impacted from the COVID-19 pandemic for the remainder of 2020.
+As of the filing of this Form 10-Q, the Company is unable to reasonably estimate the full extent of the impact from the COVID-19 pandemic on its future business, financial condition and results of operations.
+The Company may also be unable to comply with the financial and other material covenants under its debt agreements and may not be able to negotiate waivers or amendments to such debt agreements in order to maintain ongoing compliance.
+In addition, if the Cowpany experiences any additional unexpected delays in the resumption of its full operations, or incurs additional unanticipated costs and expenses as a result of the COVID-19 pandemic, such operational delays and unanticipated costs and expenses will have a further adverse impact on the Company's business, financial condition and results of operations in 2020.

-On March 27, 2020, in connection with the global health and economic crisis connected to the COVID-19 pandemic, the Compensation Committee of Ondas Holdings Inc. (the "Company") approved a voluntary 90% reduction in the base salaries of both Eric A. Brock, its Chairman and Chief Executive Officer, and Stewart Kantor, its Chief Financial Officer, Treasurer and Secretary.
-These reductions will be effective as of March 20, 2020 for a period of 60 days.
+On March 27, 2020, in connection with the global health and economic crisis connected to the COVID-19 pandemic, the Compensation Committee of the Board approved a voluntary 90% reduction in the base salaries of both Eric A. Brock, the Company's Chairman and Chief Executive Officer, and Stewart Kantor, the Company's Chief Financial Officer, Treasurer and Secretary.
+These reductions were in effect from March 20, 2020 through May 19, 2020.
+We also announced that in connection with the COVID-19 pandemic, we reduced our business activity to critical operations only, and furloughed 80% of our workforce.
+Per orders issued by the Health Officer of the County of Santa Clara, our corporate headquarters were closed, except for functions related to the support of remote workers and product support related to the transportation sector.

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was enacted.
 The CARES Act is an approximately \$2 trillion emergency economic stimulus package in response to the Coronavirus outbreak, which among other things contains numerous income tax provisions.
 Some of these tax provisions are expected to be effective retroactively for years ending before the date of enactment.
-The Company has applied for, and has received, funds under the Paycheck Protection Program after the period end in the amount of \$666,000.
+The Company applied for and received funds under the Paycheck Protection Program in the approximate amount of \$660,000 on May 6, 2020.
 The application for these funds requires the Company to, in good faith, certify that the current economic uncertainty made the loan request necessary to support operations of the Company.
-This certification further requires the Company to consider our current business activity and our ability to access of liquidity sufficient to support ongoing operations in a manner that is not significantly detrimental to the business.
+This certification further requires the Company to consider its current business activity and ability to access other sources of liquidity sufficient to support ongoing operations in a manner that is not significantly detrimental to the business.
 The receipt of these funds, and the forgiveness of the loan related to these funds, is dependent on the Company having initially qualified for the loan and qualifying for the forgiveness of such loan based on our future adherence to the forgiveness criteria.